 Mode Nagare rods, I've had battles with 11" stocked trout I wasn't sure I

 would win.
 I've had bluegills bend the rod more than a rod ought to bend.
 The rods would bend to the cork if they had cork (which they don't - one reason they're so affordable).

 I first ordered Nissin Fine Mode Nagare rods in 2012.
 I eventually stopped ordering them for two main reasons: 1) the Suntech Kurenai rods were more popular, and 2) sales of very soft, very full flex rods were very slow (and still are, to be right up front about it).
 That said, in the right application, they are really great rods!

-However, I recently received a special order for a Nissin Fine Mode Nagare 330.
+I recently received a special order for a Nissin Fine Mode Nagare 330.
 The buyer had looked over the Common Cents table and wanted the rod that would be the closest to his Nissin Royal Stage Syunki 330, which has been discontinued and is thus unavailable, but which he absolutely loves).

 Not too long after he received the Nagare 330 I received the following email:

 And that got me thinking (always dangerous).
 Micro fishing has become much more popular in the US than I ever would have guessed when I first started importing specialized hooks and floats.
 It's more fun than you would imagine if you've never tried it.
 Over the last few years, Coach and I have caught many species while fly fishing for micro fish.
 Fly fishing for micro fish may indeed be the next, uh, little thing.

 The attraction of a rod as soft as the Nissin Fine Mode Nagare 330 is that you can cast a line that is light enough to twitch when a black nose dace takes your fly (and they do - you've probably just never noticed it before).

 Seiryu rods in Japan are used to catch Japanese Dace and Pale Chubs, which are a lot prettier than our creek chubs, but are about the same size.